austinwkraft/LingView/README.md

 This will install all the node modules required by our program.

+Add your own pre-existing transcription files to the appropriate data folder.
+Ensure that your media files share names with their associated transcription files for LingView to be able to properly link them and display them together.

 The first time you use the site, and after each time you make changes, you'll need to rebuild the LingView site.
 To do so, type the command npm run quick-build in the repository's root directory.
 To view the website in your browser, open the index.html file.

 ## Setting up an online instance of LingView
 1. Sign into your GitHub account, or create a GitHub account at https://github.com/.
 2. Fork the LingView repository at https://github.com/austinwkraft/LingView.
 Make sure to uncheck the “Copy the main branch only” option.
 3. Configure your new (forked) repository for publishing through GitHub Pages.
 This process, done through the “Settings” > “Pages” tab of the repository you’ve forked, will allow you to create the domain name for the website.
 Select “gh-pages” as the source branch.
 4. In the repository’s directory, go to the “data” subdirectory.
 Add any pre-existing ELAN .eaf files to the “elan_files” subdirectory.
 Add any pre-existing FLEx files to the “flex_files” subdirectory.
 Note that LingView supports both ELAN and FLEx files.
 In the development of Kanien’kéha LingView, we have only used ELAN files.
+5. One option for hosting files smaller than 2GB is to attach them as assets to a Github “release”.
+Scroll to the “releases” section in the right sidebar of your online Github repository.
+Create a new release.
+Upload your large file to the section of the release notes “Attach binaries by dropping them here or selecting them”.
+You’ll be able to get the permanent online address of your file by right- or control-clicking on the file and copying the link.
-5. Also within the “data” subdirectory, add any associated media files to the “media_files” subdirectory.
+6. Also within the “data” subdirectory, add any associated media files to the “media_files” subdirectory.
 Note that a media file and its associated transcription file must have the same filename.
 For example, if you use an ELAN transcription file “cooking_story.eaf” then the associated .mp3 audio file should have the name “cooking_story.mp3”.
 The matching names are LingView’s way of pairing the appropriate files.
+If your media files are larger than 25mb, you will not be able to upload them directly to your repository.
+This is often the case for video files.
+You can instead create a file with a custom .youtube extension.
+It should be a file containing only the link to your video.
-6. Ensure that the build and deploy actions run after adding these new files.
+7. Ensure that the build and deploy actions run after adding these new files.
-7. Visit the web address associated with this LingView repository, using the domain name you established in step 3.
+8. Visit the web address associated with this LingView repository, using the domain name you established in step 3.
-8. Continue to customize the files according to your project and interests.
+9. Continue to customize the files according to your project and interests.
 In getting started, visit “jsx” > “App”.
 In this subdirectory, you can edit the included JavaScript files to, for instance, update the content of the “About” page.
 Second, you can change colours and other display settings in the “css” subdirectory, in the “main.css” file.

 ## Resources
 For an overview of the software, its potential uses, and the circumstances and design principles of its creation, see the original paper [paper](http://hdl.handle.net/10125/24916).